 Our highly-trained staff provide bespoke therapeutic interventions, such as Thrive, to target developmental gaps and enable pupils to manage their behaviour and regulate their emotions so that they can form meaningful relationships throughout their lives.
 We also use Restorative Approaches to build and maintain a sense of community and to provide our pupils with the ability and attitude to respect the viewpoints of others and, when necessary, take responsibility for resolving conflict and putting things right.
-We use Team Teach as our behaviour management programme, focussing on deescalation and refocussing our pupils.
+We use Team Teach as our behaviour management programme, focussing on de-escalation and refocussing our pupils.
 We also offer Lego Therapy across the lower and middle school to support pupils with their social skills development.

-The school is arranged in three phases: the lower school (years 1-4), the middle school (years 5-8) and the upper school (years 9-11).
-The lower and middle school follow a Primary model, following a differentiated National Curriculum, whereas the upper school offers subject specialist teaching leading to accredited outcomes.
+The school is arranged in two phases: the Primary School (years 1 - 6), the Secondary School (years 7-11).
+The Y1-8 school follow a Primary model, following a differentiated National Curriculum, whereas the upper school offers subject specialist teaching leading to accredited outcomes.